graventi/Seci/doc/build-remote-masternode.md

 promode=1
 ```

-3. Create a masternode.conf file in the same directory as your wallet.dat.
-The masternode.conf
+3. Create a masternode.conf file in the same directory as your wallet.dat (should be `${HOME}/.seci/`).The masternode.conf
     format consists of a space seperated text file.
 Each line consisting of an alias, ip address
     followed by port, masternode private key, collateral output transaction id and collateral
-    output index (matching the result of Local Machine Step 6)
+    output index.

 ```
 alias 127.0.0.1:9819 masternode_private_key collateral_output_txid collateral_output_index